A Spark Story

 A Spark Story is a 2021 American documentary film directed by Jason Sterman and Leanne Dare.
 Focusing on SparkShorts directors Aphton Corbin and Louis Gonzales, the film is a co-production between Pixar and Supper Club, and marks the former's first fully live-action project.
 The film was released on September 24, 2021, on Disney+.
+The film was to be removed from Disney+ on May 26, 2023, but it was kept after demand by fans.

 Synopsis

 The film centers on SparkShorts directors Aphton Corbin and Louis Gonzales as they work to bring their projects Twenty Something and Nona to the screen.